 We've seen the toys get pulled from the shelves.

-That's what the story is volved.
+That's what the story is about.

-Toys that get pulled from the shelves because the actor happens to be a Christian conservative, and then what happens to those toys?
+Toys that get pulled from the shelves because the actor happens to be a Christian conservative.

 It's awesome.

-We can combine, like you said, grounding in reality, and then also it's a very fun, whimsical tale as well.
+And then also it's a very fun, whimsical tale as well.

-Yeah, and absolutely people have kind of suggested they're like, well, this yeah, it reminds me of the Christmas comedies of the 80s and 90s of you feel connected to them like a home alone or Christmas Vacation, but there is still this, like you said, a whimsical Christmas fantasy kind of feeling happening.
+People have kind of suggested like, well, this, yeah, it reminds me of the Christmas comedies of the 80s and 90s of you feel connected to them, like a home alone or Christmas vacation.

 I just can't wait to read some of the reviews you're talking about because that is my favorite when there's actually a good conservative or Christian movie that comes out just to see people fuming because they hate it.